Chemistry: Generation 2+ LICA

-IONIS-AGT-LRx is a Generation 2+ ligand-conjugated antisense (LICA) drug designed to reduce the production of angiotensinogen to decrease blood pressure in patients with treatment resistant hypertension (TRH).
+IONIS-AGT-LRx is a ligand-conjugated (LICA) investigational antisense medicine designed to reduce the production of angiotensinogen to decrease blood pressure in patients with treatment resistant hypertension (TRH).
 Despite availability of generic antihypertensive agents, TRH is a major contributor to cardiovascular and renal disease.

 Inhibiting the renin-angiotensin-aldosterone system (RAAS) is a well-established method of treating hypertension and complications of hypertension.
 While angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) are widely used, many patients with high blood pressure are not well controlled by these treatment options.
 Angiotensinogen, the target of IONIS-AGT-LRx, is upstream of ACE inhibitors and ARBs in the RAAS pathway.
 Therefore, reducing angiotensinogen levels has the potential to decrease blood pressure in patients whose blood pressure is not adequately controlled by currently available treatment options.
 Furthermore, inhibiting angiotensinogen, which is made in the liver, may maintain renal compensatory mechanisms, which could lead to fewer side effects compared to current standard of care.